 While most passengers on the bus will pull the curtains and avoid looking outside, I enjoy the view as the bus descends from Taoyuan into Taipei.
 There is always something interesting to see and its pretty much impossible for me to fall asleep on a bus or a plane, it helps me pass the time.

-A while back I noticed that there was a strange looking temple roof sticking out of the mountain top as the bus passed by the Nankan Interchange (南崁交流道).
+A while back I noticed that there was a strange looking temple roof on a mountain top.
 I always wondered what it was, so when the mystery finally became too much to handle I decided it was time to open up Google Maps on my iPhone to solve the problem.

 The day I visited the temple I left home and the skies were grey and a bit dreary.
 I figured the sky would actually help out a bit giving the photos a much more dreary feeling.
-As I arrived in Nankan though, the sun burst out of the clouds which in retrospect gave me some beautiful light and made the whole experience a lot more enjoyable.
+When I was close to arriving though, the sun burst out of the clouds which in retrospect gave me some beautiful light and made the whole experience a lot more enjoyable.

 When I finished taking shots at the temple I went to a beautiful patisserie down the hill and decided to do some research on the temple.
 I searched for quite a while but the only information I could find were from some groups of people on social media who organized "Haunted House" tours of the temple at night.

 There is very little information available as to what happened to the temple apart from a vague name and some possible reasons as to why it was abandoned and left unfinished.
 None of which I'm able to confirm with any confidence.